Basis construction for polynomial spline spaces over arbitrary T-meshes: Comparison, dimensional stability and examples

 Below, we provide a detailed explanation of these differences, supported by examples. \begin{example} In this example, we introduce a T-mesh, as outlined in~\cite{dokken2013polynomial}, to compare the PT-splines with LR-splines, highlighting the linear independence of the PT-spline basis.
 Notably, for this T-mesh, the PT-spline basis can be constructed directly using local tensor product B-splines without extending the T-mesh, as illustrated in Figure~\ref{contrLRex1}.

-In Figure~\ref{contrLRex1}, we mark the support of the PT-spline basis for the T-mesh in (a) with gray and indicate the lines used for spline construction with red lines, following the PT-spline basis construction procedure.
+In Figure~\ref{contrLRex1}, we mark the support of the PT-spline basis for the T-mesh in Figure~\ref{contrLRex1} (a) with gray and indicate the lines used for spline construction with red lines, following the PT-spline basis construction procedure.
 As reported in~\cite{dokken2013polynomial}, LR B-spline demonstrates linear dependence, as depicted in Figure~\ref{contrLRex2} (a).
-In contrast, the PT-spline basis consistently ensures linear independence. \end{example}
+In contrast, the PT-spline basis consistently ensures linear independence.
+For this particular example, it can been observed that the linear dependence of the LR B-spline collection can be resolved by replacing the B-splines in second and third picture in Figure~\ref{contrLRex2} (a) with their sum.
+Thus, removing linear dependence and at the same time keeping partition of unity. \end{example}